Copperheads scratch out 4-0 win over Mill Run

 “I like the old rhythm in a week.”

-Carmichaels 12, ARH Industries 2 -- The game Tuesday was originally scheduled for McGuffey Community Park, but heavy rain forced a change in venue to Carmichaels.
+Carmichaels 12, ARH Industries 2 — The game on June 22 was originally scheduled for McGuffey Community Park, but heavy rain forced a change in venue to Carmichaels.

 ARH Industries (1-2) scored twice in the top of the first inning, but the Copperheads countered with four runs in the bottom of the inning.